DEAR DOCTOR K: I am pregnant. My doctor wants me to have a pertussis vaccine. Why? And is this safe?

-DEAR READER: Your daughter is right.
-Pertussis, also known as whooping cough, is a highly contagious bacterial infection that causes violent coughing.
+DEAR READER: Pertussis, also known as whooping cough, is a highly contagious bacterial infection that causes violent coughing.
 The coughing makes it hard to breathe and produces a deep "whooping" sound.
-Pertussis can occur at any age, but infants and young children are most likely to become seriously ill from the infection.
+Pertussis bacteria spread through droplets that move through the air when an infected person sneezes, coughs or talks.
+Pertussis can occur at any age, but serious illness is most common in infants and young children.